 - Before the caulk dries, use a damp cloth to wipe off any excess caulk that might have been pushed out between the two wrap panels.
 You can also use the textured caulk to hide the screw heads.

 - If you are stacking columns, you can now start the next row up.
 Repeat steps 4-8 for the next row of column wraps to be installed.

 - Column caps are available in both one and two-piece styles.
 The one-piece size can be used to complete your column as sold or can be cut in half and trimmed to accommodate posts of varying sizes.
 A two-piece column cap is als oavailable for some columns.
 This cap comes as two diagonal halves, which are split through the center, to help hide the seam.
 The cut outs allow them to be placed around existing 4 or 6 inch support posts.
 Depending on the post size, additional cutting, shimming and caulking may be required.

-- To secure the column cap in place, apply adhesive to the top sections of the column wraps and to the wood sub frame.
+- To secure the column cap, apply adhesive to the top sections of the column wraps and to the wood sub frame.
 Set the cap in place, pressing down firmly.
 If using the two piece cap, glue the two halves together around the existing post.
 Complete cap installation by toe-screwing through the sub-frame and under the cap.

 When installing your columns, be sure to follow and obey all safety rules and recommendations set forth by tool manufacturers including the use of safety glasses.
 Always follow any, and all, local, state, and federal building codes.